lt353/my-first-project/README.md

-# my-first-project
-This is my first project on GitHub
+# About my first project on GitHub
+This is my basic Resume website created for ICS385.
+It includes:
+  - an index.html file
+  - a profile pic lindsay.jpg
+  - a styles.css file